 How many days did Jesus stay on Earth after the Resurrection?

-At one point, speaking in parables, Christ referred to His resurrection from the dead after three days, saying: I will raise up this temple in three days.
+At one point, in parables, Christ referred to His resurrection from the dead after three days, saying: I will raise this temple in three days.
 The Jews thought He was talking about Solomon’s temple, which took forty-six years to raise, but He was talking about the temple of His body.
 Even the disciples did not understand this until after His resurrection.

 How many appearances did Jesus make after His resurrection?